maboglia/Corso-Javascript/appunti/js_web.md

 * The combination of scriptable content, presentation, and behavior is called Dynamic HTML

+---
 JavaScript
 8

-Embedding JavaScript in HTML
+### Embedding JavaScript in HTML
 * Client-side JavaScript code is embedded within
 HTML documents in four ways:
-* Inline, between a pair of script and /script tags
+* Inline, between a pair of script tags
 * From an external file specified by the src  attribute of a script tag
 * In an HTML event handler attribute, such as onclick or onmouseover
 * In a URL that uses the special javascript: protocol.
 * A programming philosophy known as unobtrusive JavaScript argues that content (HTML) and behavior (JavaScript code) should  as much as possible be kept separate
 * JavaScript is best embedded in HTML documents using script elements with src attributes

 ---